mcmoodoo/arg25-Projects/zk-game/README.md

 - The winner of the RPS game would take the combined 5% contributions from both players

 This integration is currently in development and left for future exploration.
 The current implementation focuses on standalone RPS games with token betting (as seen in `/swap-rps`).

+## 🧾 Learnings
+- Zero-knowledge proof generation and verification using Noir
+- Barretenberg backend integration for ZK proofs
+- Commitment schemes for on-chain game mechanics
+- Solidity contract design for game state management
+- Frontend integration with ZK proof generation workflows
+- Token escrow and payout mechanisms in smart contracts

+## Next Steps
+- Complete on-chain ZK proof verification in the contract
+- Explore Uniswap pool integration for the raffle-pool concept
+- Add more game modes or variations
+- Improve UI/UX with better game state visualization
+- Add multiplayer tournament modes
+- Optimize gas costs for game operations

+_This template is part of the [ARG25 Projects Repository](https://github.com/invisible-garden/arg25-projects)._
+_Update this file weekly by committing and pushing to your fork, then raising a PR at the end of each week._